 Stop focusing all of our efforts on climbing out of the swamp, and draining it, and start teaching people how to avoid it altogether!

-In short, stop focusing on supply/effect and re-focus on demand/cause!
+In short, if you want to learn how to prevent drug abuse in society, then stop focusing on supply/effect and re-focus on demand/cause!

 What We’re Doing is not Working